 Tomato Growing Secret 6: Give Tomatoes their Space!

 In order to produce a good harvest, your tomato plants need a lot of nutrients (which is one of the reasons that we’re feeding them right?) and this means that they need enough space in which to live and grow.
+This is a key secret to growing large tomatoes.
 So when you’re growing tomatoes in pots or in containers or bags you need to make sure that your plants have enough compost or soil around them.
 This compost is brilliant for tomatoes.
-You can grow 3 or 4 tomato plants in a tomato grow bag – or we like to have them individually in pots, as they’re much more manoeuvrable.
+You can grow 3 or 4 tomato plants in a tomato grow bag – our guide to the best tomato grow bags is here.

 Tomato Growing Secret 7: Get the Stake in Early